mrhouzlane/Botminator/README.md

 We have choose two dexes : Uniswap & QuickSwap :

-The aim here is to create a bot arbitrage with swaps that can reduce the risk of having a sandwich attack to increase the profitability % with :
+The aim here is to create a bot arbitrage with swaps that can reduce the risk of having a sandwich attack to increase the profitability % with:

 - Uniswap V2-Core : adding Chainlink oracle PriceFeed to get prices before / after swap with Uniswap || QuickSwap.